cloudfoundry/cf-mysql-release/README.md

 1. Run the `generate_deployment_manifest` script.
 You'll get some error that indicates what the missing manifest parameters are.
 1. Add those paramaters and values into the stub.
 See [Hints for missing parameters in your deployment manifest stub](#hints-for-missing-parameters-in-your-deployment-manifest-stub) below.
 1. Rinse and repeat
 1. When all necessary stub parameters are present, the script will output the deployment manifest to stdout.
-Pipe this output to a file which indicates the environment and the release, such as `cf-mysql-mydevenv.yml`.
+Pipe this output to a file in your environment directory which indicates the environment and the release, such as `~/workspace/deployments/mydevenv/cf-mysql-mydevenv.yml`.

 #### Example using AWS: